-(A) A "certified peer recovery supporter" is an individual who has self-identified as being in recovery from a mental illness or substance use disorder, and has been certified through the department.
+(A) A "certified peer recovery supporter" is an individual, with a direct lived experience, who has self-identified as being in recovery from a mental health or substance use disorder, and has been certified through the department.

 Peer recovery supporter certification requires the completion of the following requirements:

 (1) A sixteen hour on-line e-based academy administered by the department;